 Who We Are

-Established in March of 2016, Continuing the Mission (CTM) is a 501(c)(3) non-profit organization providing fully trained assistance dogs at no cost to qualifying Veterans.
+Established in March of 2016, Continuing the Mission (CTM) is a 501(c)(3) non-profit organization providing fully trained Assistance Dogs at no cost to qualifying Veterans.
 We have established a birth-to-placement model that immerses our dogs in continuous social and functional activities starting at 8-10 weeks of age.

 Continuing the Mission is operated by a team of dedicated volunteers who make our partnership with a purpose successful.

-Cortney Owens, Assistance Dog Consultant and Trainer
+Cortney Owens, CTM Director of Assistance Dog Training

 Robert Lutz, Medical Director & Member of the Board